lkollar/awesome-stars/README.md

 ## Others

 - [awesome-pentest](https://github.com/enaqx/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things
-- [awesome](https://github.com/sindresorhus/awesome) - :sunglasses: Curated list of awesome lists
+- [awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
-- [free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

 ## PHP